The Rules to increase market share

 Once they decide which of these category choices is the right decision, they will then seek out those players in that category.
 But how do they decide whether they want a VULCAN, Amana, GE, KitchenAid, or Jenn-Air?

-That decision is not based on cognitive thinking, they are all GREAT brands, and they will all cook food well.
+That decision is not based on cognitive thinking.
+They will all cook food well.
 No, the final leg in the decision tree is an emotional evaluation and choice.
 It is a choice based on what the brand means to them rather than what the product does or does not do.

 If you understand your customer better than the competition does, you will be in a position ensure that your brand promises more of “THAT” whatever “THAT” turns out to be.
 What we can promise is that “THAT” will not be about the benefits and features of your product or service.
-But, “THAT” will be about who the prospect believes they are at the moment of purchase decision and how much your brand reflects their own beliefs about whom they believe they are.
+(Although features may fulfill the brand.
+But features alone are unemotional and unpersuasive.)
+Instead, “THAT” will be about who the prospect believes they are at the moment of purchase and how much your brand reflects their own beliefs about whom they aspire to be.

-Rule to increase market share number 2 — Don’t’ Believe Your Own Hype
+Rule to increase market share.
+Rule number 2 — Don’t’ Believe Your Own Hype

 You know the story — “We have better people!”
 Banks (i.e. Bank of America, Chase, and Wells Fargo), pharmacies (i.e. Walgreen’s CVS, and Rite Aid), and automobile dealerships (i.e. Ford, GM, Chrysler, KIA, Honda, and Volkswagen) are fond of building their marketing messages around this self-serving and foolish idea.

-Let’s face facts — we all draw our employees from the same pool of workers and it is not only foolish to assume “our folks are better than your folks” it is a ticket to certain disaster.
+Let’s face facts — we all draw our employees from the same pool of workers.
+It is not only foolish to assume “our folks are better than your folks,” it is a ticket to certain disaster.

-Think how many banks tout their “table stakes” (i.e. free checking, friendly people, and competitive rates).
-How many beer brands tout their “table stakes” (great taste, quality ingredients and a caring brew master).
+Think how many banks tout their table stakes (i.e. online banking, friendly people, and competitive rates).
+How many beer brands tout their table stakes (great taste, quality ingredients and a caring brew master)?

-If all of these generic benefits were all that important in choosing to your customer base, we would expect that there would be no TOYOTA, Budweiser, Bank of America, Walgreen’s, and Bahamas as market leaders.
+If all of these generic benefits were all that important, we would expect that there would be no Toyota, Budweiser, Apple, Walgreen’s, and Bahamas as market leaders.
 We would have a much more diverse market space with many main players.

-So… forget all of those obvious and generic features and benefits and look closer for real differences.
+So… forget all of those obvious and generic features and benefits.
+Look closer for real differences.
 Factor them out.
 What is left?

-Then work as hard as you can to have the best tasting beer, “free-est” checking, and friendliest employees.
+Then work as hard as you can to have the best tasting beer, best online banking site and friendliest employees.
 Just don’t expect your competition’s customers to choose your brand because of them.
 Do it because it is a best business practice not a marketing advantage

-Rule to increase market share number 3 — Don’t’ Be Like the Market Leader
+Rule to increase market share.
+Rule number 3 — Don’t Be Like the Market Leader

 - Share of voice and top-of-mind awareness is often just enough.
-Woody Allen once said, “Half of life is just showing up”.
+Woody Allen once said, “Half of success is just showing up.”
 As far as the market leader is concerned, he was mostly right.

-- Market “also-rans” are prone to copy the market leader’s “successful” messaging and that is a sure-fire way to help the market leader to keep on winning and remain the king of the hill.
+- Market also-rans are prone to copy the market leader’s successful messaging, which is a sure-fire way to help the market leader to keep on winning and remaining the king of the hill.

 Why should a computer purchaser choose Dell over HP?
 In each of these cases, the marketers believe they are communicating a benefit that matters to prospects.
 Mostly, they are preaching to the choir and helping the market leader lap the field.

-Rule to increase market share 4 — Be Consistent
+Rule to increase market share.
+Rule number 4 — Be Consistent

 Your greatest enemy is in confusing your brand strategy with your marketing tactics.
 Strategy always drives the tactics and ALWAYS remains consistent.
-Brand’s directing strategy are thrown out the window (sometimes).
-All because the immediate results are not as forthcoming as you had hoped.
+Too many throw out their brand strategy because immediate results are not as successful as they initially hope.
+They panic.
 In most cases, there was nothing wrong with the strategy but the tactic used to deliver the message was flawed.

 Napoleon once said that an Army that marches in the wrong direction and then turns around and goes back has made two mistakes instead of one.
-Toyota did not gain their new market leadership by changing their brand marketing strategy on a whim.
+Toyota did not gain its market leadership by changing its brand marketing strategy on a whim.

-They have unseated the king (Ford and then GM) by consistently communicating a smart brand.
-Strategy is a long-term commitment and your own lack of commitment is what spells its doom.
+Brand strategy is a long-term commitment and your own lack of commitment spells its doom.

 When challenging a market leader, you need to be compelling.
 Be consistent so that the target market begins to see your brand as you have communicated it.
-Apple Inc. (formerly Apple Computer) has changed.
-They changed tactics many times over the years but its brand promise of the customer being smart and seeking simplicity has never waned.
+Apple has changed tactics many times over the years.
+But its brand promise of the customer thinking differently and seeking simplicity has never waned.

 Result — Be a Brand

-In order to increase market share at your competitors expense takes more than a catchy commercial and tagline.
-If your goal is to be smarter and better than your biggest competitor you need to remain focused and disciplined.
+Increasing market share at your competitors’ expense takes more than a catchy commercial and tagline.
+If your goal is to be smarter and better than your competition, you need to remain focused and disciplined.
 You need to have clarity in your brand space so that your potential customers can find you in the sea of choices that they are bombarded with everyday.